-How can library staff protect patron data?
+How can Authorized Users protect patron data?

 Upholding the information in this policy is critical for protecting patron data.
 A few points to remember: patron data should only be used for automated library notifications regarding available holds, checkouts, renewals, overdue materials, and card expirations.
-Staff may also directly communicate with a patron about issues with their account.
+Authorized Users may also directly communicate with a patron about issues with their account.

-When discussing Information with other employees during your work, you should keep the conversation private and not overheard by others who are unauthorized to access such information.
+When discussing Information with other Authorized Users during your work, you should keep the conversation private and not overheard by others who are unauthorized to access such information.
 New York Law protects patron data and forbids the disclosure of library usage data.
-Discussing a book someone has checked out with unauthorized personnel can be considered a breach of that law and this policy.
+Discussing a book someone has checked out with unauthorized individual can be considered a breach of that law and this policy.